elementor/elementor/readme.txt

 See Elementor Developer Edition versions changelog [here](https://go.elementor.com/dev-changelog/)

+= 3.10.1 - 2023-01-17 =

+* Fix: Child containers inheriting styles from parent container ([#20669](https://github.com/elementor/elementor/issues/20669))
+* Fix: Lazyload not working after load more action in loop builder items
+* Fix: Tab toggle is not working as expected after dragging a widget to any tab in Tabs widget
+* Fix: Elementor Top bar is not fully responsive when WP sidebar is collapsed

 = 3.10.0 - 2023-01-09 =

 * New: Introducing the renewed Tabs widget - Enable more design options, and nesting capabilities ([#2587](https://github.com/elementor/elementor/issues/2587))